vishnuVRmiddela/skin_cancer_detection/README.md

 ## 📝 Acknowledgmnts

-This project is inspired by the need for accessible tools in medical diagnotcs. Special thanks to the developers of YOLOv8 and the contributors to the datasets used for traning.
+This project is inspired by the need for accessible tools in medical diagnotcs. Special thanks to the developers of YOLOv8 and the contributors to the datasets used for traning.

 ## 📄 Liense

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for dtails.